Thornburg Borough includes two public parks. Both are smoke free and alcohol free recreation areas.

 The sixty two acre Park is a designated conservation area that permits passive recreation including hiking, bird watching, and cross country skiing.
 Dogs are allowed in the park by permit only and are prohibited on Wednesdays and Sundays.
 The Dog Permit application form, including rules and regulations governing the presence of dogs in the Conservation Park, can be found here:

-Residents may reserve use of the picnic shelter, park or community center.
+Residents (only) may reserve use of the picnic shelter, park or community center.
 The required form can be found here:

 All forms should be submitted to the Borough Secretary when completed: